wazo-platform/wazo-doc/source/system_admin/configuration/users/users.rst

 .. image:: images/funckeys.png

-Call forwards keys should have a destination, it's use without a destination is experimental at the moment.
+Call forwards keys should have a destination, using them without a destination is experimental at the moment.